Eduard6421/Process-Scheduler-Simulator/README.md

 3)Implement average response time;

-4)Implement other schedule algorithms // Round -Robin & Shortest Job Remaning && Priority Scheduling;
+4)Implement other schedule algorithms // Round -Robin & Shortest Job Remaining && Priority Scheduling;

 # Things that can and should be done yet they're not our top priority:
 - Keep track of active proceses;